 FIND IT FREE

-Television network may offer many shows and movies on their site.
+Television networks may offer many shows and movies on their sites.
 This gives you another option to watch your favorite TV shows online.

 Check out the websites for your favorite TV networks to find out if they offer episodes of your favorite shows online after they’ve aired.

 Sometimes even live events are available online as well.
 If you love red carpet pre-show, you can find it for free online.
 Also, YouTube offers some shows for free.